-But even if we commit to working hard on our ideals, obstacles stand in our way.
+But obstacles stand in our way.
 To realize our dreams, we need to put in the effort.

 If we’re too ambitious, we can feel overwhelmed and anxious, worrying about how we’ll get everything done.
-If we’re not ambitious enough, we can become underwhelmed and anxious, even depressed, fearing our dreams may not be big enough.
+If we’re not ambitious enough, we can become underwhelmed and anxious, even depressed, fearing we may not live up to our potential.

-Couple this with a culture that equates work with social status and self-worth, and it’s easy to see why so many preoccupy themselves with getting things done.
+Couple this with a culture that equates work with social status and self-worth, and it’s easy to see why so many are preoccupied with getting things done.
 When dreams, social standing, and personal value tie into output, we think working harder is the only solution.

 Productivity anxiety is crushing, and it affects everyone.